 This could be interesting, too:

-New York Fed writes Just Released: Auto Loans in High Gear
+New York Fed writes Just Released: Shifts in Credit Market Participation over Two Decades

 The Federal Reserve Bank of New York released results today from its October 2018 SCE Credit Access Survey, which provides information on consumers' experiences with and expectations about credit demand and credit access.
 The survey is fielded every four months and was previously fielded in June.